caseyyoungflesh/Pheno_sensitivity/README.md

 [![DOI](https://zenodo.org/badge/290607887.svg)](https://zenodo.org/badge/latestdoi/290607887)

-Code for Youngflesh et al. *In Review*.
+Code for Youngflesh et al. 2021. *Nature Ecology and Evolution*

 This repository contains code to model bird arrival as a function of green-up and green-up as a function of time.
 The companion repository, which contains code to quantify bird arrival can be found [here](https://github.com/phenomismatch/Bird_Phenology).